Timeline

 2003

-First artist to win both the Gramophone Magazine’s Artist of the Year award and the Royal Philharmonic Society’s Conductor Award in one year
+• First artist to win both the Gramophone Magazine’s Artist of the Year award and the Royal Philharmonic Society’s Conductor Award in the same year

 2002

-Began first season in Bournemouth with the Times (London) writing “Alsop has…made her orchestra play like there was no tomorrow.”
+• Began first season in Bournemouth, praised by The Times: “Alsop has…made her orchestra play like there was no tomorrow.”

 2001

-Appointed Principal Conductor of the Bournemouth Symphony Orchestra beginning in the 2002-03 season
+• Appointed Principal Conductor of the Bournemouth Symphony Orchestra

 2000

-Under Marin’s programming, the Colorado Symphony wins 1st prize from The American Society of Composers, Authors and Publishers (ASCAP)
+• Under Marin’s programming, the Colorado Symphony wins 1st prize from ASCAP

 1999